Blake Hall tube station

 Blake Hall is a disused former station on the London Underground in the civil parish of Stanford Rivers, and south from the village of Bobbingworth in Essex.
 It was latterly on the Central line, between North Weald and Ongar, but was originally served by the Epping to Ongar shuttle service branch line.

-It was opened in 1865 and named after Blake Hall, a country house located a mile or so to the northeast and inhabited by a family of substantial local land-owners.
+It was opened in 1865 and named after Blake Hall, a country house located a mile or so to the northeast and inhabited by the Capel-Cure family of substantial local land-owners.
 The station was closed in 1981.

 History

 Blake Hall station was opened by the Great Eastern Railway on 24 April 1865, serving principally as a goods yard carrying agricultural produce from the nearby farms into London.
 Steam locomotives operated by British Railways for the Underground ran a shuttle service from Epping to Ongar, stopping at Blake Hall, from 1949 until 1957, when the line was electrified and taken over by the Underground's Central line.
 On 18 April 1966 the goods yard was closed and Blake Hall became a dedicated passenger station.
 On 17 October 1966, Sunday services were withdrawn.